-Recipients are expected to read all electronic communications from the College to their sent to their oregoncoastcc.org email account(s).
-Students are also given an email account by PCC and given the appropriate account(s) to access communications regarding those services, PCC provides for OCCC students.
+Recipients are expected to read all electronic communications from the College to their sent to their oregoncoast.edu email account(s).
 Recipients will be expected to read all electronic communication related to OCCC business and when necessary take action as a result of communications received from the College.
 It is expected that students will monitor their email accounts often to receive the most up-to-date information from the College.